konfortes/heroku-trigger/README.md

 ## What

-This repo has some npm commands to trigger actions in apps deployed to Heroku by making an http call to them
+This repo has some npm commands to trigger actions in apps deployed to Heroku by making an http call to them.

 ## Why